inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 As we learned in the previous section, GF being equivalent to PMCFG allows you to do some stuff that is literally impossible with a plain CFG.

-But for most purposes, the relevant question to ask isn't "is it possible to represent __ with __".
+But for most purposes, the relevant question to ask isn't "is it possible to represent `__` with `__`".
 Often the answer is yes[^2], but it's still not a good idea.

 1. There are plenty of things that are perfectly *possible*, but they are *painful* when all you have is a CFG.
 2. It might not be *that* painful, but you want an AST that is robust for future changes in minor wordings.
 3. You want multiple languages to have the same ASTs.

 I feel like number 3 is the most commonly pitched thing about GF.
-But points 1 and 2 are relevant even if you only want to work on one language, even if that language is English, and even if you aren't even planning to use the RGL.[^3]
+But points 1 and 2 are relevant even if you only want to work on one language, even if that language is English, and even if you aren't using the RGL.[^3]

 So now I will discuss how GF has [actually abstract ASTs](#actually-abstract-asts), how it [makes impossible states unrepresentable](#making-impossible-states-unrepresentable) and how … (TODO more examples?).